mohiwalla/dtquick/README.md

 #### file-name

-Specify the name of your server-side file here, to which DataTables Quick will send an AJAX request for the data.
+Specifies the name of the server-side file to which DataTables Quick will send an AJAX request for data.

-## Example for client-side
+## Example

 ```HTML
 <div id="datatable" db-table="datatable" file-name="fetch.php" cols="Address = Address,......"></div>